aschootemeijer/calc_stock_annual_return/README.md

 ## Investment Performance Analyzer (annual return with XIRR Method)

-This project calculates the annualized return (**XIRR**) of an investment portfolio based on transaction data.
+This project calculates the annualized return of an investment portfolio based on transaction data.
 Making use of my astrophysics background, I developed this tool to apply numerical optimization methods to financial datasets.
 This code also provides a benchmark annualized return for a scenario where the same amount had been invested in the S&P500 at the same dates.

 ### 🌠 Result Highlight